London | Matti Suuronen’s Futuro House at Central Saint Martins

 Image credits: see bylines

-Matti Suuronen’s Futuro House on view at Central Saint Martins in London
+Matti Suuronen’s Futuro House is on view at Central Saint Martins in London

 An alien flying saucer has recently landed on the roof of a school in Central London.